The dictionary defines a brand as…

 I want to show a quick comparison as an example of how some businesses get it right and others put out a mixed message.
 My goal is to get you thinking about how great your brand could be and we would love to help you get there!

-An example- Which logo of these two do you think hits the mark of being an inviting and friendly supermarket?
+An example and question- Which logo of these two do you think hits the mark of being an inviting and friendly supermarket?

 After you’ve thought on this for a minute, my thoughts.